DevRel-Foundation/.github/profile/README.md

   </summary><br />

   We plan to notify individuals by 14 November 2024, using the email shared in the sign up form.
 You can anticipate an email from steering-committee@dev-rel.org.
+  Please note that **participation in the working group is open to anyone interested**.
+Once the initial group is formed, people can still join a working group at any time by signing up for the specific mailing list on dev-rel.org subgroups and participating in their regular calls.
+Meeting notes are publicly available on the respective working group mailing lists.

+  > Note: Mailing List are still being formed
   </details>

   <details>